Five frogs are sitting on a log and four decide to jump off. How many are left?

 Smart athletes who are sent to the penalty box don’t waste time sniping the referee.
 The great ones ask how did I put myself here?—then study their opponents for opportunities.
 They are always learning.

 One guarantee in life is that you will be stuck in The Waiting Place more than a few times.
 Right now, we can’t go have a beer, get a haircut or go on a first date.
-Prom, graduation and even handshakes are canceled.
+Prom, graduation and even handshakes are cancelled.

 The appropriate response here is: Accept it and move forward where you can.
 Don’t squander this time on the bench with TV, anxiety, stress or fear.